MennaAnees/contactList/README.md

-contactList
+### contactList
  3 APIS to add and view contacts using:
-   -NodeJs express framework
+   - NodeJs express framework
-   -mongodb
+   - mongodb
-   -mochaFrameWork to test 3 APIS
+   - mochaFrameWork to test 3 APIS

-Getting started
+### Getting started
 to run the project on your local machine follow the steps:

-  1-Prerequisites:
+  1. Prerequisites:
-    -node v8.10.0
+    - node v8.10.0
-    -mongodb v3.2.19
+    - mongodb v3.2.19

-  2-To Install:
+  2. To Install:
-    -clone the repo
+    - clone the repo
-    -inside the project run : npm install
+    - inside the project run : npm install
-    -create a database named : contactList
+    - create a database named : contactList
-    -run the mongod server with --auth option : mongod --auth
+    - run the mongod server with --auth option : mongod --auth

-  3- To Run server :
+  3. To Run server :
-     npm start
+    - npm start

-  4-To Run mochaTest :
+  4. To Run mochaTest :
-     npm test
+    - npm test

-Description of 3 APIS:
+### Description of 3 APIS:

-    -1st API: ADD NEW CONTACT
+- 1st API: ADD NEW CONTACT

     route :/contacts/addContact
     method : post